cleragy/PROJECT-AEROGRID/README.md

 # Optimizing Telecom Networks Through Terrain and Clutter Mapping: A Deep Learning Approach

 ## Overview
 This project explores the application of deep learning techniques to optimize telecom networks through accurate terrain and clutter mapping.
-By leveraging advanced data processing and modeling methods, the project aims to enhance network performance and coverage while minimizing interference.
+By leveraging advanced data processing, Remote sensing images and modeling methods, the project aims to enhance network performance and coverage while minimizing interference.

 ---